-Sooner or later, the ends of most electric cords fail.
+Sooner or later, the ends of most electric cords fail, and the problem usually has to do with an end that goes bad.
 But replacing the bad end with a new end is simple, inexpensive and sensible.
 Watch this 90-second video to see how it’s done.
 Always UNPLUG any cord before working on it.
 That should go without saying, but please don’t forget.
 Video transcript below.

 Here’s the female cord has been pulled apart showing the two halves.
 These three screws here have been loosened underneath so that it can come apart, exposing the three terminals.
 This one here is gold in color, the other one is silver, these colors matter, and this final one is green.
 It lines up with the different colors of wires that you’ll see next.
 Here the cable has been pushed through into the outer covering, that’s the cable.
 Here about half-an-inch of the outer husk of the cable’s been removed, exposing the wires.
 The insulation on those wires has been removed too, exposing about a quarter-of-an-inch of wire.

 Here you can see the wires plugging into the end.
 The white wire connects to the silver terminal.
 The black wire connects to the gold color terminal right here.
 The green wire, which is a ground wire, connects to the green terminal that you saw earlier.
 Finish all this up by pushing the two halves of the replacement cord in together and tightening up the three screws that hold the end together, then you’re all done.

 Did you find this article useful?
 I hope so.
 Please consider helping me cover the cost of creating and publishing content like this.
 Click the “buy me a coffee” button below for a fast, safe and simple way to make a contribution.
 Thank you very much for helping to keep this website up and running.

 – Steve Maxwell